Real Hasta la Muerte (record label)

-Real Hasta la Muerte (RHLM) is a Puerto Rican record label founded by Anuel AA in 2017, it has one headquarters located in Puerto Rico and two in Florida.
+Real Hasta la Muerte (RHLM; Spanish for "Real Until Death") is a Puerto Rican record label founded by Anuel AA in 2017, it has one headquarters located in Puerto Rico and two in Florida.
 Releases by artists signed to the label are distributed by The Orchard.

 The label's current acts include rappers Anuel AA and Kendo Kaponi.
 The label has had four projects: Real Hasta la Muerte, Emmanuel, Los Dioses, Las Leyendas Nunca Mueren and LLNM2.